-It is strongly suggested that members use recommended construction details including proper color coding provided by the Energy Education Council (EEC).
-Check out the State 4-H website at https://4h.extension.illinois.edu/members/projects/electricity for more information.
+It is strongly suggested that members use recommended construction details including proper color coding provided by the Energy Education Council (EEC) that have been provided on the EEC 4-H website.

-✓ Electricity 1 (SF 50177)
+Electricity 1: (SF 50177)

 (May only be battery-powered projects using battery components and wiring).
 Exhibit a momentary switch, simple switch, basic circuit, electromagnet, galvanometer, OR an electric motor.
 All projects must include a report explaining how the project was constructed and the principles demonstrated.
 Recommendations can be found on the website.
 Projects using paper clips, cardboard, thumbtacks, & brads are not eligible for state fair exhibits in electricity.
 Members wishing to exhibit these types of projects should consider exhibiting in Junkdrawer Robotics 1 or 2.